ryabtsev/djdownloader/README.md

 DjDownloader is a Django app that provides a download worker for downloading files in the background.

+## Usage

+To use the download worker, you need to create a `Task` object in the database.
+The worker will automatically pick up new tasks and start downloading the files.

+You can create a `Task` object programmatically or through the Django admin interface.

 ## Installation

 To install the package, you can use pip: